-You know, when I think of a crypt, I hadn't really considered they would have skylights and candelabra's and books of matches and piles of leaves laying around that you could use to send smoke signals if ever you were kidnapped and locked inside by a maniac.
+You know, whenever I'd thought of a crypt, I hadn't really considered they would have skylights, candelabras, books of matches, and piles of leaves lying around that you could use to send smoke signals if ever you were kidnapped and locked inside by a maniac.
 Shows you what I know.
-The "Can you hear me now" service doesn't seem to work that well inside of a crypt though, as Mac could make out "Crypt" but she cut out on "Cassadine."
+The "Can you hear me now" service doesn't seem to work that well inside of a crypt, though, as Mac could make out "Crypt," but Emily's voice cut out on "Cassadine."
 And he went running off to the wrong family crypt.
-EWWW.
+Ewww.
 Crypts are creepy.

 I want to go on record right now as saying Natalia Livingston has done her best acting ever this week.
 She should, by all rights, be nominated for an Emmy for the rape storyline.
-She was brilliant in every scene, pulling the trigger to kill Connor, scrubbing down in the shower, slumped at the bottom of the staircase sobbing next to her torn dress and pool of blood - amazing vivid work.
-I also loved the scenes where Liz is reminding Emily that she has been there, and trying to get her to talk about it, but Emily withdraws and refuses to acknowledge the rape.
+She was brilliant in every scene: pulling the trigger to kill Connor; scrubbing down in the shower; slumped at the bottom of the staircase, sobbing next to her torn dress and pool of blood -- amazing, vivid work.
+I also loved the scenes where Liz is reminding Emily that she has been there and trying to get her to talk about it, but Emily withdraws and refuses to acknowledge the rape.
 Imagine something so horrifying you can't even tell your best friend...
-A very powerful storyline and kudos to ABC for the P.S.A.'s Natalia is doing at the end of the show, too.
+A very powerful storyline, and kudos to ABC for the P.S.A.'s Natalia is doing at the end of the show, too.

-The added twist, was that our resident Queen of Darkness Helena witnessed the murder and assumed Emily killed Nikolas.
-Emily told her it was Connor, and when Helena finally verified that fact, the conversation she had with Emily was wickedly fun, the "Did you enjoy watching him die?" query with a joyful gleam in her eye.
-If Emily would have said "Yes, it was a real kick!" she and Helena could have bonded and become best friends.
-Lucky found Emily in the crypt and after a struggle got shot for his trouble.
-Skye burst in wielding a rifle in Annie Oakley mode and held Helena at gun point, but a badly positioned shrubbery that blocked Helena from the cops allowed her to get away.
+The added twist was that our resident Queen of Darkness Helena witnessed the murder and assumed Emily killed Nikolas.
+Emily told her it was Connor, and when Helena finally verified that fact, the conversation she had with Emily was wickedly fun -- the "Did you enjoy watching him die?" query with a joyful gleam in her eye.
+If Emily had said, "Yes, it was a real kick!" she and Helena could have bonded and become best friends.
+Lucky found Emily in the crypt, and after a struggle, got shot for his trouble.
+Skye burst in wielding a rifle in Annie Oakley mode and held Helena at gunpoint, but a badly positioned shrubbery that blocked Helena from the cops allowed her to get away.

 I'd rather see Lorenzo and Steven fighting over Carly than Lorenzo wasting time with Diego.
-If, of course, Diego is going to snap out of it and give Lorenzo a chance to be a Father to him, now that would be worth watching.
-I believe that is where we are heading, but I am the 5 year old in the back of a car saying "Are we there yet?"
+If, of course, Diego is going to snap out of it and give Lorenzo a chance to be a father to him?
+Now, that would be worth watching.
+I believe that is where we are heading, but I am the five-year-old in the back of the car, saying, "Are we there yet?"
 Ned gave Diego the "scary Dad talk."
 It was fun, although I hope Ned doesn't think he actually scared him into being respectful.

-Courtney was waffling this week, trying to decide if she loved Jason or Jax, but since Jason told her point blank that he is in love with Sam, she can go crawling back to Jax whole heartedly knowing there is no chance with Jason.
+Courtney was waffling this week, trying to decide if she loved Jason or Jax, but since Jason told her point-blank that he is in love with Sam, she can go crawling back to Jax wholeheartedly, knowing there is no chance with Jason.
 That always makes the decisions easy, doesn't it?
 Expect a big declaration of love from Courtney to Jax in the near future.

-What will happen tomorrow dear readers?
-Will AJ's arrival in Port Charles send Michael into a new cycle of bad behavior?
+What will happen tomorrow, dear readers?
+Will A.J.'s arrival in Port Charles send Michael into a new cycle of bad behavior?
 Will Kristina keep a firm grip on Angel Bear so it doesn't get kidnapped anymore?
 Will we ever see Morgan again now that Sonny has the giant house that obviously has a "Crying Infant Wing"?
-Will Helena break a heel and slow down enough that Mac and the No Name Detectives can catch her?
-Will Sam realize that even if she is really, really, really mad at Jason, sleeping at his penthouse is better than the dumpster in the icy alley?
+Will Helena break a heel and slow down enough that Mac and the No-Name Detectives can catch her?
+Will Sam realize that even if she is really, really, really mad at Jason, sleeping at his penthouse is better than the Dumpster in the icy alley?